xshift007/karting_final/README.md

 - Some features send email notifications.
 Credentials for the SMTP account are read from `src/main/resources/application.properties`.
 The `secrets` directory can be used to store sensitive values locally.
 - Metrics are exposed through the Spring Boot actuator and Prometheus registry.
+- The server port and default session capacity can be changed using the environment variables `SERVER_PORT` and `KARTINGRM_DEFAULT_SESSION_CAPACITY`.

 With both services running you can manage reservations, monitor session availability and issue payments directly from the web UI.